michd/bench-power-supply/README.md

 # Bench power supply

 I'm working (currently just researching and prototyping) on developing my own bench power supply.
-This repository will mostly act as a working directory before it gets anywhere near completiong, so expect stuff to move around a lot.
+This repository will mostly act as a working directory before it gets anywhere near completion, so expect stuff to move around a lot.

 ## Some requirements / desired features for the supply: